Estimate Time10 min

 If Elaine uses money from her brokerage account to pay taxes on the conversion, she could wind up with nearly $1,500 more in her total assets after 5 years.
 That's because returns on money in the brokerage account are reduced by taxes (for example, taxes on dividend and interest distributions), while returns on money in her Roth IRA are not—they earn a pretax rate of return.
 So, using the brokerage account to pay for the taxes due from the conversion means her remaining assets in the Roth IRA earn the higher, pretax rate of return.
 Using conversion proceeds to pay the taxes means that less of her total assets earn the higher, pretax rate of return.

 If Elaine could use money from a bank account rather than from a brokerage account to pay for the conversion, that would tend to make the benefit even larger, because bank accounts typically offer lower rates of return than brokerage accounts.
 If Elaine's investment horizon were longer than 5 years, that too would increase the benefit of using assets other than proceeds from the IRA to pay for conversion.
-That said, always consider the broader context: If, for example, the money in the bank account is your emergency fund, using it for a Roth conversion may not be appropriate, despite the benefits.
+That said, always consider the broader context: If, for example, the money in the bank account is your emergency savings, using it for a Roth conversion may not be appropriate, despite the benefits.

 Read Viewpoints on Fidelity.com: Answers to Roth conversion questions